ankitgupta61/toDoApp/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
-- MediaQuery
-- JavaSrcipt
+- JavaSrcipt Event Listener

 ### What I learned

-While doing this challenge I have learnt to build logics for multiple functionality such toggling effect(dark/light theme), adding elements in HTML markup, filtering items and most importantly simultaneously  managing all these functionalities.
-I have learnt to meet the design expectation with HTML,CSS, JavaScript
+While doing this project I have implemented the Javascript functionality of event Listener.
+Project helped to polish my css skills as well as JavaScript skills to render something which was running in my mind for nesting comments.
+I have learnt to implement HTML,CSS,JavaScript to meet design expectation.

 ### Continued development

-This is an app which on refresh backs to its initial state.
-Further, I'll make this app to be used by multiple users adding the login details functionality and storing their data to prevent webpage going back to initial state.
+This is the nestedCommentSection which on refresh backs to its initial state.
+Further, I'll make this to sustain it by providing login system.

 ### Useful resources